-(2) Upon the production of a certificate under the hand of the clerk of the peace stating that as the result of proceedings under the preceding subsection of this section the recognizance is liable to be forfeited or that the offender is liable to be committed to prison any court or judlge or any justice or justices may exercise all or any of the powers vested by the said subsection in the judge or justice or justices therein mentioned.
+(2) Upon the production of a certificate under the hand of the clerk of the peace stating that as the result of proceedings under the preceding subsection of this section the recognizance is liable to be forfeited or that the offender is liable to be committed to prison any court or judge or any justice or justices may exercise all or any of the powers vested by the said subsection in the judge or justice or justices therein mentioned.

-31. The following section is inserted next after section five hundred and sixty of the Principal Act :---
+32. The following section is inserted next after section five hundred and sixty of the Principal Act:-

 560A.
-The Gowernor may appoint fit persons to be probation offficers for the purposes of this Act, and may remove any person so appointed and may make regulations for the carrying out of the provisions of this.
-Act relating to probation.
+The Governor may appoint fit persons to be probation officers for the purposes of this Act, and may remove any person so appointed and may make regulations for the carrying out of the provisions of this Act relating to probation.

-32. Part XVI of the Principal Act is amended as follows :--

-- (a) Section five hundred and sixty-eight, subsection three : Omit the words " not punishable with death." - (b) Section five hundred and seventy, subsection two: In the proviso omit all the words after the word "diistrict" and insert in lieu thereof the words "such two or more chairmen may preside concurrently in two or more divisions of such courts at such trials or proceedings as aforesaid, but only one of such chairmen shall preside at amy one such trial or proceeding."
+33. Part XVI of the Principal Act is amended as follows:-Section five hundred and seventy, subsection two: In the proviso omit all the words after the word "district" and insert in lieu thereof the words "such two or more chairmen may preside concurrently in two or more divisions of such courts at such trials or proceedings as aforesaid, but only one of such chairmen shall preside at any one such trial or proceeding."